tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 The rules for timer intervals, control of the timers, setting of packet header control flags, SN selection, and packet acceptance are developed in [6] and Appendix A. They are quite simple.
-We define the quantity.
+We define the quantity,

-At = MPL + R + A, where MPL is a worst case estimate of the time for traversing the network and R and A are as defined earlier.
+Δt = MPL + R + A, where MPL is a worst case estimate of the time for traversing the network and R and A are as defined earlier.

 Safe values for use in initializing the timers are:

-receive-time = 2*At
+    receive-time = 2*Δt
-send-time = 3*At.
+    send-time = 3*Δt.

-R.l) Stimer is refreshed whenever a new SN (i.e. a new data bit or Rendezvous packet) or reliable-Ack is sent (see Section 2.7.3 for discussion of rendezvous and reliable-Acks).
+R.l) Stimer is refreshed whenever a new SN (i.e. a new data bit or
+     Rendezvous packet) or reliable-Ack is sent (see Section 2.7.3 for discussion of rendezvous and reliable-Acks).

-R.2) Once a bit b^ has had its maximum retransmission time (or equivalently maximum number of retransmissions) no new bits can be transmitted until bi has been Acked; bits b^+k which had previously been transmitted can continue being retransmitted until their maximum retransmission time.
+R.2) Once a bit $b_i$ has had its maximum retransmission time (or
+     equivalently maximum number of retransmissions) no new bits can be transmitted until $b_i$ has been Acked; bits $b_{i+k}$ which had previously been transmitted can continue being retransmitted until their maximum retransmission time.

-R.3) Rtimer is refreshed whenever a new SN is accepted or data overflow occurs.
+R.3) Rtimer is refreshed whenever a new SN is accepted or data
+     overflow occurs.

-R.4) When Rtimer expires, the receive state is reset to its default values.
+R.4) When Rtimer expires, the receive state is reset to its default
+     values.

-R.5) Once a bit or Rendezvous or reliable-Ack is initially transmitted its lifetime is set equal to At and starts counting down.
+R.5) Once a bit or Rendezvous or reliable-Ack is initially transmitted
+     its lifetime is set equal to Δt and starts counting down.

-R.6) At the point an SN is tested for acceptance, the lifetime of any Ack packet generated is set equal to At and begins counting down.
+R.6) At the point an SN is tested for acceptance, the lifetime of any
+     Ack packet generated is set equal to Δt and begins counting down.

-R.7) When Stimer expires (giveup timeout) the send state is reset to its default values, any initial SN can be used when new data needs sending, and if unAcked SNs exist a giveup error is reported.
+R.7) When Stimer expires (giveup timeout) the send state is reset to
+     its default values, any initial SN can be used when new data needs sending, and if unAcked SNs exist a giveup error is reported.

 Delta-t packet headers label their first bits with a Data-Run-Flag (Pdrf), set 1 in packets sent when all previously sent SNs have been